ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 2]

-README                        xml2rfc v1.6                    March 2001
+README                        xml2rfc v1.7                   August 2001

 3.2 Testing without a windowing system

    Type this command from the shell:

-       % tclsh80
+       % tclsh

    If the program launches, type this command to it:

        % source xml2rfc.tcl

-   and you should see these three lines:
+   and you should see these four lines:

        invoke as "xml2rfc   inputfile outputfile"
               or "xml2txt   inputfile"